alexandrezfs/sockrage-js-client/README.md

 sockrage-js-client
 ==================

-[JS] Javascript library to use with a Sockrage instance
+[JS/ANGULAR] Javascript library to use with a Sockrage instance

+This package also contains Sockrage AngularJS client.

 To unserstand how to user Sockrage client library, please refer to this README :